17.10.2020

 • 3 liters of water.

-The workpiece is crispy and dense, moderately salty
+The product turns out crispy and dense, moderately salty

 Salting method:

-1. Wash mushrooms, clean, pour clean water in a saucepan, boil for 5 minutes.
+1. Wash and clean the mushrooms, pour clean water into a saucepan, and boil for 5 minutes.

-2. Drain the broth, pour clean water, cook again for 5 minutes.
+2. Drain the broth, pour in clean water, and cook again for 5 minutes.

-3. Throw the boiled mushrooms into a colander.
-We let it flow.
+3. Place the cooked mushrooms in a colander.
+Let it drain.

-4. Separately, put a pan with 3 liters of water on the stove, add salt to it, all spices except laurel, and mushrooms.
+4. Separately, place a pan with 3 liters of water on the stove, add salt, all spices except laurel, and mushrooms.

-5. Boil caps in brine for another 5 minutes.
+5. Cook the caps in the brine for another 5 minutes.

-6. In pre-prepared jars we put garlic 2 cloves in each, 2-3 onion rings and 1 bay leaf.
+6. Place 2 cloves of garlic in each jar prepared in advance, 2-3 onion rings and 1 bay leaf.

-7. Immediately after boiling, distribute into jars, pour marinade.
+7. Immediately after boiling, distribute into jars and fill with marinade.

-We roll up the lids, let it cool in the room, put it away for storage in the cold.
+Roll up the lids, let cool in the room, and store in the cold.

-A dense and crispy ringed cap can be obtained not only after hot salting, but also after cold.
+The ringed cap can become dense and crispy not only after hot salting, but also after cold salting.
 An oak barrel is used for salting.

 Products: